Yellow-spotted river turtle

+Description

+Podocnemis unifilis is a large turtle, and can grow up to 45 cm long and weigh up to 8 kg.
+This species can be recognized by its black or brown oval carapace (upper shell) with distinctive low keels on the second and third scutes.
+Yellow spots on the side of its head give this species its common name.
+These spots are most prominent in juveniles and fade with age.
+Females can be up to twice the size of males.

+Distribution and habitat

 These turtles are native to South America's Amazon and Orinoco basins, as well as rivers systems of the Guianas.
 They are found in tributaries and large lakes, naturally calm waters.

+Ecology

-During flood season, they may venture into flooded forests or floodplain lakes.
-They feed on fruits, weeds, fish, and small invertebrates.
+During the flood season, turtles may venture into flooded forests or floodplain lakes.
+They feed on fruits, seeds, weeds, aquatic plants, fish, and small invertebrates.

 The females lay two clutches of eggs each year, each with four to 35 eggs in it.
 They make their nests in sandy areas on the banks of rivers, where the eggs will hatch 66 to 159 days after they are laid.
 The eggs are laid at the peak of dry season so the nest will not be washed away with the floods of the rainy season.
 Eggs incubated below 32 degrees Celsius will hatch as males, while those incubated above 32 degrees Celsius will hatch as females.
 Within a few days after hatching, the young turtles begin to forage for food alone.
 This food includes vegetable matter, grasses, fruits, leaves, carrion and mollusks.

+Threats and conservation

 Podocnemis unifilis was one of the foreign species exploited by the American pet turtle trade in the 1960s.
 This species is at risk of predation by humans, birds, snakes, large fish, frogs and mammals.
-Importation of this species is now strictly regulated by federal law, but a captive, self-sustaining population exists in the United States—some groups in zoos, others in the hands of private collectors.
+Importation of this species is now strictly regulated by federal law, but a captive, self-sustaining population exists in the United States – some groups in zoos, others in the hands of private collectors.
 Individuals of this species have lived more than 30 years in captivity.